 If you own multiple bikes, you have some options.
-You can buy one power meter and train to power when you’re on your power equipped bike and train to heart rate or feel when you’re on your other bikes.
+For example, you can buy one power meter and train to power when you’re on your power equipped bike and train to heart rate or feel when you’re on your other bikes.
 Not ideal…but admittedly better than not having a power meter at all.
-You can buy a power meter for every bike you own.
+Or, you can buy a power meter for every bike you own.
 This ensures you’re always training with power, but it can be costly.
-Or, you can try to find a power meter that you can move between your bikes.
-This isn’t as convenient as having a power meter on every bike (as it takes a level of commitment to move a power meter back and forth), but it can be much cheaper.

 1. Pedals